 One of the best resources that you can use is U.S. News Best Colleges.
 It ranks the best colleges individually and places the rest in tiers.
 This is done via several elements, including assessments by both those at other institutions and guidance counselors, retention rates, resources, class sizes, student-faculty ratios and graduation rates.

 Another option is The Princeton Review.
 Although known more for test preparation services, this organization also ranks the best colleges but in a different fashion.
 It utilizes survey answers from more than 125,000 students attending the 384 universities that it analyzes.
 Note that it does not rank these schools but is useful in comparing different aspects of the college experiences at these schools.

-When looking for the best athletic colleges, it's essential to consider academic and social factors in addition to the quality of the teams and the coaching staffs.
+When looking for the best athletic colleges, it’s essential to consider academic and social factors in addition to the quality of the teams and the coaching staffs.
 You should also consider that, if you have a specific major in mind, some schools may be much stronger in that major than in other fields.
-Next College Student Athlete, the leading athletic recruiting service in the U.S, provides power rankings in the top 100 schools.
+NCSA College Recruiting, the leading athletic recruiting service in the U.S, provides power rankings in the top 100 schools.
 They give the top 50 schools in football, baseball, and basketball.
 They rank these schools both academically and athletically every year.

 But you do want to place a high priority on athletic-based rankings as sports will take up much of your time and focus while there.
 One useful ranking of the best sports colleges that solely focuses on athletic performances is the NACDA Directors’ Cup.
 For example, California Baptist University won the 2017-18 Directors’ Cup‘s rankings of the best Division 2 colleges.